ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 For a final example, lets pull everything together.

-You have an executable built from the following code:
+Let's say you have an executable built from the following code:
 ```c
 #include <stdio.h>
 #include <string.h>